robertmartin8/ReasonableDeviations/_posts/2020-04-24-oil-storage.md

 - Futures contracts are thus more expensive the further out you go because they bake in the storage cost.
 This situation is known as **contango**, or in this case **super contango** owing to the magnitude of the effect.
 - NYMEX WTI futures are physically settled, so when it comes to expiry, owning a long contract obligates you to receive delivery of 1000 barrels of oil.
 When the storage tanks are full, the piece of paper that gives you the right (and obligation) to receive oil becomes a liability -- you are willing to give it away, or even pay someone to take it off your hands.
 Hence "negative oil prices".

 All this leads to the surprising fact that if you buy oil at \\$5 a barrel and it trades at \\$20 a barrel two months later, you have not quadrupled your investment.
 You might have actually *lost* money on this trade -- it's impossible to say with just the information I have given you since you need to factor in the cost of rolling your contract to the next month.
 When the futures curve is in super contango, this roll can be incredibly costly.
-We will later revisit this concept, as we try to infer the storage cost from the futures curve.
+We will later revisit this concept when we try to infer the storage cost from the futures curve.

 ## Modelling revenue for DHT Holdings

 The main goal of this post is to build a framework for forecasting the revenue of a tanker company.
 Though I don't intend for this post to be a stock pitch, our discussion will be much more tangible in the context of a particular listed company.
 I decided on DHT Holdings because it is a pure-play on tankers: DHT owns 27 VLCCs (Very Large Crude Carriers -- yes, that is their technical name) and their business does nothing but rent these out.
 In 2019, they had \\$535m in revenue, all of which was from shipping.
 Of their expenses, less than 4% were administrative; everything else was related directly to the tankers.
 This makes the revenues rather easy to forecast in principle.
-If you know how much DHT charges you to charter a tanker for a year, you can multiply this by the number of tankers to ballpark their annual revenue.
-Conversely, you can come up with a rough estimate of their daily charter rate from their full-year revenue (divide by 27 tankers then divide by 365 days).
+If you know how much the daily rate that DHT charges you to charter a tanker you can multiply this by 365 days then by the number of tankers to ballpark their annual revenue.

 The model essentially consists of an Excel spreadsheet containing estimates of the annual revenue contributions from each of the 27 tankers.
 The main complexity we will be accounting for in this simple model is that you can either time-charter a tanker, paying a fixed price to rent it for a longer period of time (6 months to a few years), or you can do a spot charter, renting the boat for a short period on short notice.
 As always, we turn to DHT's most recent [annual report](https://www.sec.gov/Archives/edgar/data/1331284/000114036120006806/form20f.htm) (in particular, the notes to the financial statements therein), which provide a wealth of information regarding how DHT's vessels were used in 2019.